klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.tokenByIndex(index)
 ```
-Search the list of all tokens in this contract for the given index, and returns the token id of a token positioned at the matched index in the list if there is a match.
+Searches the list of all tokens in this contract for the given index, and returns the token id of a token positioned at the matched index in the list if there is a match.
 It reverts if the index is greater or equal to the total number of tokens.

 **Parameters**